eclipse-archived/ceylon-lang.org/_data/team/TakoSchotanus.md

  -->

-Old enough to remember the ZX81 Tako Schotanus has spent an awfull amount of years programming in Java to please his corporate overlords but when he heard about Ceylon he decided it was time to do his part for the good of mankind (well at least for those in IT slaving away on the next website
+Old enough to remember the ZX81 Tako Schotanus has spent an awful amount of years programming in Java to please his corporate overlords but when he heard about Ceylon he decided it was time to do his part for the good of mankind (well at least for those in IT slaving away on the next website